nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 ```

 Return address of the contract that holds tokens metadata.
 If the FA2 contract
-holds its own tokens metadata, the entry point returns `SELF` address.
+holds its own tokens metadata, the entrypoint returns `SELF` address.
 The entry
-point parameter is some contract entry point to be called with the address of the
+point parameter is some contract entrypoint to be called with the address of the
 token metadata registry.

 ###### `token_metadata` `big_map`